 Strategies: a.
 DVR will hire two additional Rehabilitation Counselors for the Deaf

-REPORT ON PROGRESS: One position (Bangor) is currently posted, the other is filled.
-Both positions are in the budget to become permanent.
+REPORT ON PROGRESS: ****Both of these – now permanent- positions are currently filled.****.

 Objective: Maine DVR will maintain statewide consistency in its practices with regard to “Clubhouses” offering services to DVR clients as measured by client case review.